severin1992/ImageCaptionApp/README.md

 Here are some tipps for [package management with anaconda](https://conda.io/docs/user-guide/tasks/manage-pkgs.html#viewing-a-list-of-installed-packages).
 In the *InstalledPackages.txt* file you can find all the packages I have had installed for the project.

-Clone the github repository to a local folder and activate your virtual environment (source activate *yourENVname*).
-Navigate with the terminal to your folder and enter 'python app.py'.
-Now visit '''http:127.0.0.1:8050/''' in your web browser.
+Clone the github repository to a local folder and activate your virtual environment (`source activate *yourENVname*`).
+Navigate with the terminal to your folder and enter `python app.py`.
+Now visit ```http:127.0.0.1:8050/``` in your web browser.

 ---
 Sources: <br>